 The abbreviation “ibid.” refers to a single work cited in the note immediately preceding.

-Authors are responsible for obtaining permissions from copyright holders for reproduction of any illustrations, tables, or lengthy quotations previously published elsewhere and should supply copies of such along with the copyright transfer form.
+Authors are responsible for obtaining permissions from copyright holders for reproduction of any illustrations, tables, and should supply copies of such along with the copyright transfer form.

 The use of audio/video documentation is welcome, the submitting author should discuss the possible use of such resources with the editorial board.